 You need to be realistic about the security risks associated with contractors from some parts of the world.
 If they are too high to merit the risk, then you need to consider being more restrictive with the localities of your workers.

 Use monitoring tools

-You should consider using monitoring tools to send a message about compliance.
+You should consider using remote worker monitoring software to send a message about compliance.
 This may make your employees feel untrusted, but it is still better than taking the risks that they may do something that leaves your company vulnerable.

 A lot of tools like Time Doctor and Hive Desk are great for employee monitoring.
 They can let you know if your remote employees are spending time on social media or doing their wedding planning when they should be at work.
 You may be tempted to avoid monitoring these activities if you feel that your employees are doing their jobs well.
 However, you need to consider that they may unwittingly be engaging in online activities that leave your company vulnerable to cyber-attacks.

 What happens if they visit adult or torrent sites that are frequently contaminated with malware?
 They could end up with a keylogger or tracking device, which exposes all of your company secrets.